 The Surin Dive Sites & Surin National Marine Park

-Inhabited by local sea gypsies, Koh Surin hosts some of the oldest and most established reefs in Thailand.
-The Surin Islands are situated 60 Km North East of the Similans near the Thai-Burmese border markers.
-And they remain home to some of the best dive sites to be found in The Andaman Sea.
+The Surin Islands, where the Surin dive sites are, are Inhabited by local sea gypsies.
+Koh Surin hosts some of the oldest and most established reefs in Thailand.
+The Islands are situated 60 Km North East of the Similans near the Thai-Burmese border markers.
+And the Surin dive sites remain some of the best dive sites to be found in The Andaman Sea.

 There are two main islands called Ko Surin Nua and Koh Surin Tai, and they are the largest in the Surin group.
 This Archipelago is much quieter than the Similan Islands as it is a little off the beaten track for most tourists.
-Which is nice as that is the purpose of a Liveaboard Trip, to get away from all the tourists.
-Surin is not only home to local Moken Sea Gypsies, but also to a great range of wildlife.
-On the islands itself, it is possible to see; Flying Foxes, Grey Bellied Squirrels, Mouse Deer, crab eating Macaques and white bellied Sea Eagles.
+This is nice as that is the whole purpose of a Liveaboard Trip, to get away from all the tourists.
+And you will find that Surin is not only home to local Moken Sea Gypsies, but also to a great range of wildlife.
+For example, on the islands itself, it is possible to see; Flying Foxes and Grey Bellied Squirrels.
+In addition to Mouse Deer, crab eating Macaques and white bellied Sea Eagles.

-Although Koh Tachai is half way between the Similan islands and the Surin group, Tachai is usually referred to as a Surin island.
-Likewise, Richelieu Rock is also classed as part of the Surin Archipelago, even though it is not an island.
-Richelieu Rock is actually a large sea mount strutting up form depth of 3m and more in parts.
+Although Koh Tachai is halfway between the Similan islands and the Surin group, Tachai is usually referred to as a Surin island dive site.
+Likewise, Richelieu Rock is also classed as part of the Surin Archipelago.
+In fact, Richelieu Rock is actually a large sea mount strutting up form depth of 3m and more in parts.

 The Surin Islands have a large population of Hawksbill Turtles, which use the local beaches to lay their eggs.
-Additionally at certain times of the year, False Killer Whales and Pilot Whales can be seen breaking the surface.
-Sailfish are another common sight here, seen occasionally jumping spectacularly close to the boats.
-It's almost as if they want to show off their unique colourful patterns.
+Additionally, at certain times of the year, False Killer Whales and Pilot Whales can be seen breaking the surface.
+Sailfish are also another common sight here, seen occasionally jumping spectacularly close to the boats.

 Giant Yellow Edged, Undulated and White Eyed are just a few of the Moray Eel family which can be stumbled upon.
 The well camouflaged Frogfish (aka Anglerfish) are around too, though quite elusive and at times difficult to find.
 There is a huge variety of scorpion fish here too, such as Common Spot Fin Lionfish, the Raggy, and Bearded Scorpion fish and of course the Reef Stonefish.
 Divers need to be cautious where they put their hands.